Wednesday 6th September, 2023

 09:30

-One hour after leaving Brown Hills I’ve arrived at these wonderful cascades in Wintergroove Gill; what a wonderful name and location, and taste!
+One hour after leaving Brown Hills, I’ve arrived at these wonderful cascades in Wintergrove Gill — what a lovely name, location, and taste!
 You simply cannot beat drinking from a Lakeland beck.

 09:50

-Well here I am sat resting at the head of Glencoyne Valley, and what a view it is.
-When the sun briefly peaks through the high cloud, it soon warms up the air, but generally it is much cooler than the previous five days.
+Well, here I am, sat resting at the head of Glencoyne Valley — and what a view it is.
+When the sun briefly peeks through the high cloud, it soon warms the air, but generally it is much cooler than the previous five days.

 10:25

-I’ve arrived at the mountain pass of Nick Head, which is the highest point of today’s walk.
-I’m rewarded with a fine view of Helvellyn and Raise before I begin my descent into the next valley.
+I’ve arrived at the mountain pass of Nick Head, the highest point of today’s walk.
+I’m rewarded with a fine view of Helvellyn and Raise before beginning my descent into the next valley.

 10:50

-After visiting various sites amongst the upper workings of Greenside Mine, I’ve now arrived at the beginning of the final descent into the valley of Glenridding.
-Although very rough underfoot, the steepness is aided by an old mine road that twists its way through the boulder field.
+After visiting various sites among the upper workings of Greenside Mine, I’ve now arrived at the beginning of the final descent into the valley of Glenridding.
+Although very rough underfoot, the steepness is eased by an old mine road that twists its way through the boulder field.

 When I reach Gillside further down the valley, my plan is to divert to the village of Glenridding to pick up a few essentials.
-I will then return and reunite with the Lakeland Way path to Patterdale.
+I will then return and rejoin the Lakeland Way path to Patterdale.
 This will only add a little over a mile to my walk today.
-There is no rush though, today is a gentle 10 miles or so to the campsite at Sykeside in Patterdale.
+There is no rush, though — today is a gentle 10 miles or so to the campsite at Sykeside in Patterdale.

 11:30

-I was just about to walk past the youth hostel, at the foot of Greenside Mine, and I noticed a sign saying: “Cafe and Bar”.
-Well, I couldn’t resist of course.
+I was just about to walk past the youth hostel at the foot of Greenside Mine when I noticed a sign saying, “Cafe and Bar.”
+Well, I couldn’t resist, of course.

 13:20

-I’ve just reached the footbridge over Glenridding Beck and I can feel a change in the air; when we had returned back to the hostel, the chap at the café bar had mentioned that “thunderstorms are predicted for the afternoon”.
+I’ve just reached the footbridge over Glenridding Beck, and I can feel a change in the air.
+When we had returned to the hostel, the chap at the café bar had mentioned that “thunderstorms are predicted for the afternoon.”
 To be honest, some rain would certainly be welcome to clear the air.

 13:50

-When I arrived at the ‘seat with a view’ near Lanty’s Tarn, having just ascended out of the valley, I met these two lovely people who were heading for the summit of Keldas.
-We were just chatting away and suddenly the wife turned to her husband and said: “Oh no, it’s raining!”
-They then had to endure the sight of me dancing about like a lunatic in sheer joy, having felt my first rain drops on my Lakeland Way journey.
-The rain only lasted for ten minutes, but it felt so wonderful!
+When I arrived at the ‘seat with a view’ near Lanty’s Tarn, having just ascended out of the valley, I met two lovely people who were heading for the summit of Keldas.
+We were just chatting away when suddenly the wife turned to her husband and said: “Oh no, it’s raining!”
+They then had to endure the sight of me dancing about like a lunatic in sheer joy, having felt my first raindrops on my Lakeland Way journey.
+The rain only lasted ten minutes, but it felt so wonderful!

 It was nice to see that the path through the wooded area around Lanty’s Tarn had been cleared of fallen trees.
-Severe storms had caused much damage and the whole area had been closed for a couple of years.
-Lanty’s Tarn looks a bit drab today, but deep in autumn on a clear sunny day, it’s a magnificent place to visit.
+Severe storms had caused considerable damage, and the whole area had been closed for a couple of years.
+Lanty’s Tarn looks a bit drab today, but in deep autumn on a clear, sunny day, it’s a magnificent place to visit.

 14:10

 I’ve now dropped down into the valley of Grisedale.
-It is a straightforward down and then up as I cross this valley and then enter the next one.
+It’s a straightforward down-and-then-up as I cross this valley and enter the next one.

 15:35